 We can tell when Mebius is struggling, when he’s confident, upset, worried, or really any other emotion thanks to the direction of this suit acting.
 It’s remarkably expressive for a character with a face that doesn’t move!

-Overall I immensely enjoyed the first segment of this series, even with the admittedly dicey quality of the subs provided through Crunchyroll’s streaming service.
-Not that they’re crabsticks, but there are odd, head-scratching typos sprinkled throughout the scripts that I wish CR would go back and edit.
-But even taking that into account, it was actually tough to sit down and write this first article, since the more I talked about how the characters all work together as an effective team and sorted through my screencaps, the more I just wanted to go back and continue watching through the series.
-The fights, the visual direction, the characters, the music, all of it works together to create deeply effective emotional moments, fun comedic relief, and thrilling action sequences in equal measure.
+Overall I immensely enjoyed the first segment of this series, even with the admittedly dicey quality of the official subs hosted on Crunchyroll’s streaming service.
+Not that they’re crab-sticks, but there are odd, head-scratching typos sprinkled throughout the scripts that I wish CR would go back and edit.
+But even taking that into account, it was surprisingly tough to sit down and write this first article.
+The more I talked about how the characters all work together as a team, and sorted through my screencaps reliving the events of the show, the more I just wanted to go back and continue watching through the series.
+The fights, the visual direction, the characters, the music, all of it works together to create deeply emotional moments, fun comedic relief, and thrilling action sequences in equal measure.

 I really cannot recommend this series enough to anyone who enjoys superhero stories or science fiction in general.
-Even though it’s an anniversary series for the Ultraman franchise, the context of the callbacks to the classic series is always explained well in-universe, and contributes a lot even if you’re not familiar with its history at all (I only know what I’ve gleaned from others discussing the franchise, and my own foray into Ultraseven).
+Even though it’s an anniversary series for the Ultraman franchise, the callbacks to the classic series are always explained in the show’s own context.
+Those references contribute a lot to the development of the story and characters, even if you’re not familiar with the franchise’s history at all.
+After all, I only know what I’ve gleaned from others discussing the franchise, and my own brief foray into Ultra Seven.
 If you’re looking for an entrance into Ultraman in general, this is a great place to start, and easily accessible thanks to being hosted on a legal streaming service.